Dual certificates of primal cone membership

-and analogously, for H-certificates we may replace every occurrence of $B$ with $H$ in the previous calculations to obtain the optimal objective value $\left\|-g_A(y)-b\right\|_y^*.$ We can use these observations to paint a more geometric picture, and to derive easy-to-use sufficient conditions for dual certification.
+We can use these observations to paint a more geometric picture, and to derive easy-to-use sufficient conditions for dual certification.
 For this, we briefly recall the notion of Dikin ellipsoids.

 \begin{definition} Given a proper convex cone $\C\subseteq\R^n$ whose interior is the domain of an LHSCB, we define the local (open) ball centered at $x\in\Cc$ with radius $r$ as $\mathscr{B}(x,r) \defeq \{v\in\R^n\,|\, \|v-x\|_{x} < r\}$.
 These balls are called \emph{Dikin ellipsoids}.
 In the same vein, for a $y\in\Csc$ we have the dual Dikin ellipsoid of radius $r$ defined as $\mathscr{B}^*(y,r) \defeq \{v\in\R^n\,|\, \|v-y\|_{y}^* < r\}$. \end{definition}